cloud-gov/cg-site/_pages/pages/documentation/for-federalist-developers.md

 ## Zero downtime deploys

-Federalist has high availability requirements because it needs to be up to receive GitHub webhook and build status requests.
+Pages has high availability requirements because it needs to be up to receive GitHub webhook and build status requests.
 Because of this, the [autopilot]({{ site.baseurl }}/docs/apps/production-ready/#zero-downtime-deploy) Cloud Foundry CLI plugin is used so the app can be deployed without downtime.

 Zero downtime deploys work by: